 I felt happier.

 As the end of the week approached, I thought to myself “I haven’t cried once this week!”
 To many, this may not sound like an accomplishment, but for me, a lifetime sufferer of mild depression and anxiety, a minimum of at least one freak out per week is a standard that I have come to expect.
 I was pleasantly surprised to realize that my mental state throughout the week was exceedingly positive, and I felt more relaxed than usual.
 It turns out that this wasn’t a coincidence.
 Research suggests that there is a notable connection between our microbiome and brain chemistry.
+In a University of Toronto study, patients suffering from chronic fatigue syndrome showed significantly lowered anxiety levels after taking probiotics than those who took placebo.
 A balanced gut leads to a balanced mind, alleviating depression and anxiety symptoms.
 Adding good bacteria is a great way to achieve this, and doing so helped me to experience the benefits firsthand.

 I got a tummy ache.